BitCurator/newdocstest/docs/04 All Step-by-Step Guides/14 Forensic Reports.md

 ### **Step-by-Step Guide**

-1. Open the BitCurator Reporting Tool by double clicking on the
-    \"Forensics Tools\" folder on the BitCurator desktop and then double clicking on the \"BitCurator Reporting Tool\" icon.
+1. Open the BitCurator Reporting Tool by double clicking on the "Forensics Tools" folder on the BitCurator desktop and then double clicking on the "BitCurator Reporting Tool" icon.

-2. Once the BitCurator Reporting Tool finishes opening, select the
-    \"Reports\" tab from the options along the top (see Figure 1).
+2. Once the BitCurator Reporting Tool finishes opening, select the "Reports" tab from the options along the top (see Figure 1).

 > 3\.
 Type or navigate to the location of the following files or
 > directories (see Figure 1):